FTSE retreats from nine-week high after weak company results

 SYDNEY The dollar index was steady at 100.31 in quiet early trade on Monday after a meeting of the financial leaders of the world's biggest economies in Germany over the weekend.

-LONDON Britain's top share index retreated from a nine-week high on Tuesday, knocked by weak results from Barclays and Aberdeen Asset Management, while falls in drugmakers also took their toll on the market.
+LONDON Britain's top share index retreated from a nine-week high on Tuesday, knocked by weak results from Aberdeen Asset Management and Barclays.

 "Reporting seasons are now more important than they have been for many years because the market is at a valuation level where some earnings growth is priced in.
 When they miss earnings, it does matter to the market now," Macquarie strategist Daniel McCormack said.